Our Programs

 Program

 We deliver fresh produce to local communities utilizing customized refrigerated trucks that act as mobile farmer’s markets.
-Clients receive an average of 20 pounds of produce, twice per month.
+Clients receive up to 20 pounds of produce, twice per month.

 Drive-Thru